codedragon/code_reviews/slides.md

 # Write down everything
-* Exactly the call and result causing the problem
+* Exactly the call causing the problem
 * Any related log messages
 * Exactly what should have happened
+* Exactly what did happen